mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/README.md

-# AWS CDK template for Bluesky PDS
+# Self-host a Bluesky PDS with AWS CDK

 This repository contains an AWS CDK template for self-hosting a fully containerized, serverless [Bluesky Personal Data Server (PDS)](https://atproto.com/guides/self-hosting) on AWS.